jasonbayton/11ty/_src/android/android-11-cope-changes.md

 Furthermore, while WPoFMD deployments supported the installation of apps onto the parent profile through the EMM (APK deployment), this will no longer be possible in 11, as it adopts the same limitation as a typical work profile deployment.

-A number of policies will no longer be possible to apply to the parent profile, including:
+A number of policies are no longer possible to apply to the parent profile, including:

 - APN
 - Persistent preferred activities (default apps for different things)